dylantrepos/poker-planning-api/README.md

 - `/tasks`: Allows you to create and manage tasks within a project.

 For detailed information on how to use each endpoint, refer to the [API documentation](API_DOCUMENTATION.md).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the Poker Planning API, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).